As we have just entered the new year, it’s time to summarise our predictions in this post about cybersecurity trends that will be significant in 2020.

 As this list is subjective, some of these trends may be relevant for you, while others are probably something that you’ve already implemented or are not relevant for your business.

-As cybersecurity is becoming a top priority in most organisations, it is vital to know what to expect from 2020 and how it could impact your security.
+As cybersecurity is becoming a top priority in most organizations, it is vital to know what to expect from 2020 and how it could impact your security.

 1. Security becomes a C-level and board-level concern